ethereum/ethereum-org-website/src/content/eips/index.md

 sidebar: true
 ---

-# Introduction to Ethereum Improvement Proposals {#introduction-to-ethereum-improvement-proposals}
+# Introduction to Ethereum Improvement Proposals (EIPs) {#introduction-to-ethereum-improvement-proposals}

 ## What are EIPs? {#what-are-eips}